Zoos & Conservation

-Zoos are uniquely positioned to provide the means to achieve these ends.
-Niabi Zoo connects the community with the natural world through conservation leadership and engaging educational experiences.
-We are committed to the conservation of species and habitats locally and globally through by establishing and maintaining collaborative relationships with conservationists, organizations, universities, researchers, etc.
+Professional zoos are committed to the conservation of species and habitats locally and globally by establishing and maintaining collaborative relationships with conservationists, organizations, universities, researchers, and their communities.

-Our dedicated animal care staff is responsible for the daily care for:
+Of our 200+ species, our dedicated animal care staff is responsible for the daily welfare of:

 Niabi Zoo understands that conservation starts at home.
-In order to garner support for conservation efforts, we not only need to increase awareness of conservation issues, but provide the steps necessary to achieve conservation action.
+In order to garner support for conservation efforts, we not only need to increase awareness of conservation issues, but practice the steps necessary to achieve conservation action.
+Each of us can: